 In base64 decoding, the output theoretically could be in binary but is interpreted as a string.
-So if the binary output contains '\0' then it could be truncated.
+So if the binary output contains "\0" then it could be truncated.

 The time based One-Time Password algorithm initializes the HMAC using the key and appropriate hash type.
-Then it hashes the message as a 64bit unsigned integer (little endian) and base64 encodes the result.
+Then it hashes the message (<time now in seconds since UNIX epoch> / <interval>) + <offset> as a 64bit unsigned integer (little endian) and base64 encodes the result.